tjhowse/sand_drawing/pcb/sand_drawing/README_PCB.md

 # Manufacture

-This board is designed with JLC PCB's SMD service in mind.
+This board is designed for manufacture with PCBWay or JLC.
 Parts selection, BOM and whatnot are set up for easy manufacture.
-You should only need to solder on the ESP-WROOM-32D and headers.
+You should only need to solder on the ESP-WROOM-32D (if using JLC) and headers.
 All the fiddly little SMD stuff can be done for you, quite cheaply.

+## PCBWay-specific notes

+You should be able to order a PCB with all the SMD components, including the ESP32) with (this)[https://www.pcbway.com/project/shareproject/Sand_Drawing_Robot_control_board_344d0ab2.html] link.
+I get a 10% cut.

+## JLC-specific notes

 If you regenerate the footprint position files you'll need to manually change the header line from:
 ```